 Description

-Wedge Mountain stands as the crown jewel of Garibaldi Provincial Park, reaching 2,895 meters (9,497 feet) into the British Columbia sky.
-With an impressive prominence of 2,249 meters, this massive peak dominates the northern Garibaldi Ranges and offers one of the most challenging and rewarding alpine experiences in the region.
-The mountain earned its name from the Garibaldi Park Board in 1932, who chose "Wedge" over the previously suggested "Mount Vancouver" to reflect its distinctive angular profile that cuts sharply against the horizon.
+Wedge Mountain stands as the highest peak in Garibaldi Provincial Park, reaching 2,895 meters (9,497 feet) into the British Columbia sky.
+With a prominence of 2,249 meters, this massive summit dominates the northern Garibaldi Ranges and delivers one of the most demanding and rewarding alpine experiences in the Vancouver Coast Mountains.
+The mountain earned its name from the Garibaldi Park Board in 1932 — "Wedge" was chosen over the previously suggested "Mount Vancouver" to reflect the peak's distinctive angular profile that cuts sharply against the horizon.

-From the popular Whistler Blackcomb Ski Area, Wedge Mountain appears as one of the most prominent peaks in the northern vista, positioned across the dramatic valley of Billygoat Pass from the well-known Spearhead Range.
-This proximity to Whistler makes it a natural draw for serious hikers and mountaineers looking to tackle something more ambitious than the typical resort-area trails.
-The mountain forms part of an unnamed range that represents the northernmost group of peaks in the Garibaldi system, sharing this remote territory with Mount Weart (locally known as "the Armchair" for its distinctive shape) and Mount Currie, which overlooks the Pemberton valley and the Mount Currie Indian Reserve.
+From the Whistler Blackcomb Ski Area, Wedge Mountain is one of the most prominent peaks visible in the northern skyline, sitting across the valley from the well-known Spearhead Range beyond Billygoat Pass.
+That proximity to Whistler makes it a natural target for serious hikers and mountaineers looking to push beyond resort-area trails.
+The mountain anchors the northernmost group of peaks in the Garibaldi system, sharing this remote territory with Mount Weart — locally nicknamed "the Armchair" for its distinctive shape — and Mount Currie, which overlooks the Pemberton valley to the north.

 The Hiking Experience